Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: Conclusion

 \section{Conclusion}

-In this work, a thorough experimental study was presented by leveraging pretrained models for visual OOD detection.
-It was demonstrated that CLIP ViTs are powerful zero-shot OOD detectors, without requiring labels or class names, outperforming all previous unsupervised approaches by large margins.
-Supervised state-of-the-art OOD detection performance was also reported without the need to fine-tune the feature extractors.
-The top-performing CLIP ViT-G \cite{cherti2022reproducible} was further evaluated under several OOD settings.
-Based on the reported performance saturation on most existing benchmarks, the need for new and more challenging benchmarks was highlighted.
-Finally, a novel adversarial OOD data manipulation method was introduced, which pointed to the fact that billion-scale feature extractors (CLIP ViT-G) are still sensitive to adversarial attacks.
+This work presented a thorough experimental study by leveraging pretrained models for visual OOD detection, focusing on CLIP.
+It was demonstrated that CLIP models are powerful unsupervised OOD detectors, outperforming even $\mathcal{D}_{\text{in}}$ supervised models on large-scale OOD detection benchmarks.
+A fast, simple, OOD data-agnostic, and scalable method called PLP that trains a linear layer based on $\mathcal{D}_{\text{in}}$ text-based pseudo-labels was introduced.
+PLP outperformed the previous state-of-the-art (pseudo-MSP) for most CLIP models and ImageNet-based benchmarks while substantially improving the larger architectures (i.e. ViT-G achieves a mean AUROC gain of 3.4\%).
+Furthermore, it was demonstrated that probing can replace the costly fine-tuning on CLIP and even ImageNet-21K models on large-scale benchmarks, where CLIP ViT-H exhibited an average AUROC improvement of 7.3\%.
+Finally, a novel feature-based adversarial OOD data manipulation method was introduced, which pointed to the fact that billion-scale feature extractors (CLIP ViT-G) are vulnerable to adversarial OOD attacks.